 The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date) and equals 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
-For the three months ended December 31, 2016 and 2015, the Investment Adviser did not earn an incentive fee on capital gains as calculated under the Investment Management Agreement (as described above).
+For both the three and nine months ended June 30, 2017, the Investment Adviser earned an incentive fee on capital gains of \$0.2 million, as calculated under the Investment Management Agreement.
+For the three and nine months ended June 30, 2016, the Investment Adviser did not earn an incentive fee on capital gains, as calculated under the Investment Management Agreement (as described above).

 Under GAAP, we are required to accrue a capital gains incentive fee based upon net realized capital gains and net unrealized capital appreciation and depreciation on investments held at the end of each period.
 In calculating the capital gains incentive fee accrual, we considered the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains incentive fee would be payable if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Management Agreement.
 This accrual is calculated using the aggregate cumulative realized capital gains and losses and cumulative unrealized capital appreciation or depreciation.
 If such amount is positive at the end of a period, then we record a capital gains incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains related incentive fees paid in all prior years.
 If such amount is negative, then there is no accrual for such year.
 There can be no assurance that such unrealized capital appreciation, if any, will be realized in the future.
-The incentive fee accrued for under GAAP on our unrealized and realized capital gains for the three months ended December 31, 2016 and 2015 was \$0.6 million and zero, respectively.
+For the three and nine months ended June 30, 2017, the Investment Adviser accrued an incentive fee on our unrealized capital gains as calculated under GAAP of \$0.4 million and \$0.9 million, respectively.
+For the three and nine months ended June 30, 2016, the Investment Adviser did not accrue an incentive fee on our unrealized and realized capital gains as calculated under GAAP.

 The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of the directors who are not interested persons of us, in February 2017.
 Under the Administration Agreement, the Administrator provides administration services and office facilities to us.
 For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 The Administrator also offers, on our behalf, managerial assistance to portfolio companies to which we are required to offer such assistance.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statements of Operations.
-For the three months ended December 31, 2016 and 2015, the Investment Adviser was reimbursed approximately \$0.3 million and \$0.1 million, respectively, from us, including expenses the Investment Adviser incurred on behalf of the Administrator, for services described above.
+For the three and nine months ended June 30, 2017, the Investment Adviser was reimbursed approximately \$0.3 million and \$1.3 million, respectively, from us, including expenses the Investment Adviser was reimbursed approximately \$0.1 million and \$0.6 million, respectively, from us, including expenses the Investment Adviser incurred on behalf of the Administrator, for services described above.